Drelza/Blaptica/docs/README.md

 # Blaptica

-A bullet game inspired by the [Frantic](https://www.newgrounds.com/portal/view/609811) series of flash games by [polymerrabbit](https://polymerrabbit.newgrounds.com/)
+A bullet hell game inspired by the [Frantic](https://www.newgrounds.com/portal/view/609811) series of flash games by [polymerrabbit](https://polymerrabbit.newgrounds.com/)